cyrilletuzi/eslint-plugin-angular-modern/README.md

 > [!TIP]
 > This preset should only be enabled after a project has fully migrated to signals.
 Otherwise, individual rules should be enabled gradually.

+### Standalone preset

+Coming soon, a set of rules checking a project is not using NgModules.

 ## Experimental rules

 Rules still being tested, not included in any preset.